Tenerife beaches are all around its island, as close to paradise as they may get.

 Often, very unusual Tenerife photos are taken on beaches.
 That's why many scenes of the Hollywood film Clash of the Titans were made in such locations until year 2011.
 However, the spots had to be somewhat off the beaten track, while Punta Brava wasn't ideal to keep away the paparazzi.

-Aqaba Jordan beaches for snorkeling and holidays by the Red Sea. in alluring surroundings not only by Aqaba Jordan beaches but, also, in other locations which lift secrets of this intriguing Middle East country.
+Your-guide-to-aqaba-jordan.com/aqaba_beaches is all about snorkeling and holidays by the Red Sea in alluring surroundings not only by Aqaba Jordan beaches but, also, in other locations which lift secrets of this intriguing Middle East country.

 Lucky are those beach fans that have their own holiday home in Tenerife, not too far off a beach or close to the right free way.
 Frequent, cheap flights to the biggest Canary Island help very much, of course.